 - Carefully trim any excess double-sided foam tape with a razor knife.

-- Re-install third brake light assembly and tighten 2 Phillips screws.
+- Re-install the third brake light assembly and tighten 2 Phillips screws.

 How to do a simple water leak test

 This is a very simple way to check for leaks yourself.
 You will need a spray bottle filled with soapy water and compressed air.
-This technique will work for checking water leaks around any solid mounted glass on your vehicle.
-The compressed air can be in the form of a compressed can of air if an air compressor and nozzle is not available.
+This technique will work for checking water leaks around any solid-mounted glass on your vehicle.
+The compressed air can be in the form of a compressed can of air if an air compressor and nozzle are not available.

 - Spray the soapy water around the entire outside area of the glass to be checked.